gpb01/SerialCmd/ReadMe.md

 &nbsp;&nbsp;&nbsp;• © 2012 Stefan Rado<br>
 &nbsp;&nbsp;&nbsp;• © 2011 Steven Cogswell

-Virtually all Arduino boards have a serial connection, normally via USB, that is very convenient and simple to use, so it would be very convenient to simply be able to send commands (*and possibly the parameters associated with them*) on it to make Arduino perform specific functions, such as turning on and off a LED or relay, positioning a servo, adjusting the speed of a motor, and so on.
+Virtually all Arduino boards have a serial connection, normally via USB, that is very convenient and simple to use, so it would be very convenient to simply be able to send commands (*and possibly the parameters associated with them*) through it to make Arduino perform specific functions, such as turning on and off a LED or relay, positioning a servo, adjusting the speed of a motor, and so on.

 The SerialCmd library allows you to do just that, giving the programmer the ability to create "specialized functions" to execute when certain strings are received, optionally followed by a series of parameters, separated by a prefixed "separator".